4BitBen/vagrant-examples/Readme.md

 # Purpose
 The purpose of this is to get someone new to Vagrant familiar with Vagrant concepts through a few simple examples.

+# Vagrant Use Cases

+## Developer sandbox
+Allow a developer to install new software and play around without impacting their dev environment.

+## Network sandbox
+Create multiple machines and have them talk to each other, sever network connections, bring machines up/down.

 # Pre-Requisite
 1. Download/Install [Vagrant](http://www.vagrantup.com/downloads.html)
 2. Download/Install a VM Provider - e.g. [Virtualbox](https://www.virtualbox.org/wiki/Downloads) for Windows or [Parallels](http://www.parallels.com/products/desktop/download/) for Mac